ml-struct-bio/cryodrgn/README.md

             --qdim 1000 --qlayers 3 \
             -o 00_vae256_z10

+* The encoder and decoder networks in this model contain 3 layers of dimension 1000.
+* Using the `--do-pose-sgd` flag and `--pretrain 1` will lead to local refinement of poses after the first epoch of training.
+* Results will be saved in directory `00_vae256_z10`.
-Note since translations are provided in units of pixels, `--tscale` may be used to renormalize translations e.g. if the consensus poses were obtained with a different box size.
+* NOTE: Since translations are provided in units of pixels, `--tscale` may be used to renormalize translations e.g. if the consensus poses were obtained with a different box size.

 ### Recommended settings: